 Since most casinos in Pennsylvania got their start as dog racing or horse racing tracks, they are scattered all around the state; some located in large metropolitan areas, while others are in isolated, secluded parts of the state.
 Since the inclusion of table games in 2010, the presence of casinos in major cities such as Philadelphia and Pittsburgh has grown and continues to grow.
 Overall, the casino industry in PA is budding to say the least and has been growing steadily since the inclusion of table games.

 Because Atlantic City and its many casino attractions are located within close proximity to some PA casinos, it goes without saying that Atlantic City is PA’s biggest competitor.
-With that being said however, the allowance of table games has made many of Pennsylvania’s casinos a viable alternative to travelling sometimes great distances to Atlantic City.
+With that being said, however, the allowance of table games has made many of Pennsylvania’s casinos a viable alternative to travel sometimes great distances to Atlantic City.
 Additionally, a lot of Pennsylvania’s casinos have been established within the last few years and are newer and more modern than a lot of Atlantic City’s casinos, many of which have been around for 3 or more decades.

 In Pennsylvania, you must be 21 years of age to gamble at casinos